openjs-foundation/cross-project-council/proposals/README.md

 # Proposals

-Anyone may submit an idea for a policy or program following the [staging process](../STAGING_PROCESS.md).
+Anyone may submit an idea for a policy or program following the [proposal process](../PROPOSAL_PROCESS.md).

 ## Incubating